ucfcbb/RaPID2/TestData/ReadMe.md

 - `plink.chr20.GRCh38.map`
   A PLINK-format genetic map file for chromosome 20 (GRCh38), used here only to satisfy input requirements.

-> ⚠️ These files are included for functional testing purposes only and do not carry any research or biological significance.

 ---

 ### Usage